opengovsg/starter-kit-docs/docs/optional-features/02-sgid-login.md

 import ReactCompareImage from "react-compare-image";
-import disabledEnv from "./images/sgid-login/disabled-env.png" import enabledEnv from "./images/sgid-login/enabled-env.png" import saveCreds from "./images/sgid-login/save-credentials.webp"
+import disabledEnv from "./images/sgid-login/disabled-env.jpg" import enabledEnv from "./images/sgid-login/enabled-env.jpg" import saveCreds from "./images/sgid-login/save-credentials.webp"

-# SGID Login
+# sgID Login

-To enable SGID Login, set the environment variable `NEXT_PUBLIC_ENABLE_SGID` to true.
+To enable sgID Login, set the environment variable `NEXT_PUBLIC_ENABLE_SGID` to true.

-When SGID log in is enabled, the log in page will have an additional SGID log in button.
+When sgID log in is enabled, the log in page will have an additional SGID log in button.

 <ReactCompareImage leftImage={disabledEnv} rightImage={enabledEnv} />
 <figcaption align="center"><i>Left: disabled, right: enabled</i></figcaption>

+By default, sgID login uses POCDEX to retrieve the user's government email.
+This makes it so that only government officers can log in to the application.
+If you would like to allow non-government officers to log in to the application, use the `myinfo.email` scope instead, and update the application code to use the email from MyInfo instead of POCDEX.

-# SGID setup
+# sgID setup

 :::note
-Check out the full [SGID documentation here](https://docs.id.gov.sg/introduction/overview).
+Check out the full [sgID documentation here](https://docs.id.gov.sg/introduction/overview).
 :::

 To set up SGID, follow the steps below: